m-bock/purescript-transit/README.md

 ### Writing Tests for the update function

-As the equality of the type signatures of the classic and transit approaches update functions already suggest: We can use them interchangeably.
-That means transit can be seamlessly integrated into existing codebases.
+As the equality of the type signatures of the classic and **Transit** approaches update functions already suggest: We can use them interchangeably.
+That means **Transit** can be seamlessly integrated into existing codebases.
 Let's verify this.

 #### Testing State Transitions